 DNA tests are often used to determine the identity of a specific child’s biological parent(s).
 It is a relatively simple process that involves the collection, examination, and analysis of genetic samples, samples that come in the form of blood and buccal cells (cells lining the inside of the cheek that are collected with cotton swabs).

 The popularity of paternity testing has grown over the years thanks to advancements in technology.
 Where before DNA paternity testing was given some secret, scientific vibe, it has now become a part of the lives of most American moms.
+Preparing for this step is important and understanding Arizona paternity laws can be very helpful through this process.
+Understanding laws can provide valuable information for both mothers and fathers who are seeking to establish paternity through DNA testing.

 Testing centers have as a result popped up at almost every corner in America.
 Much to your convenience, a simple ”paternity testing near me” online search, will direct you to the closest center.
 See more.